andela/ckanext-embed/README.md

-# ckanext-embedder
-Enabling embeds for organizations, groups, and datasets.

 # CKAN Embed

 CKAN extension that allows organizations to embed their datasets published on a CKAN instance to their website within an iframe.